F1 2027 Silly Season: Driver lineup predictions

 Aston Martin

 Fernando Alonso will turn 46 during the 2027 season.
-The Spaniard seems to bank on Newey designing a great 2026 car for a final title attempt.
-If Alonso wins in 2026, he will quit, and if he comes short, the team will likely replace him anyway.
+The Spaniard gambled on Newey designing a great 2026 car for a final title attempt.
+However, Honda delivered yet another disappointing engine and it may take a few years before Aston Martin get properly up to speed.

 Williams